bbauska/meta-react-basics/README.md

 All of these approaches also work for conditionally specifying attributes.
-If you're unfamiliar with some of this JavaScript syntax, you can start by always using if\...else.
+If you're unfamiliar with some of this JavaScript syntax, you can start by always using if...else.

 <h3>Rendering lists</h3>